logo

 menorca-map.jpg

-Locals speak Menorquina, type of Catalan which even Spanish speakers find difficult to understand.
+Locals speak Menorquina, a type of Catalan which even Spanish speakers find difficult to understand.
 Fortunately they also speak Spanish, and many in the tourist areas speak English.

 There are eight regions, but the capital city now is Mao or Mahon, which has one of the best deep water harbours in the world.The main part of the town is situated on top of the cliffs on the southern shoreline.
 Over the years, this impressive port has been fought over by many nations seeking a strategic naval base in the Mediterranean.
 This central location was also a focus of a range of cultures throughout history.
+The old capital is Ciutadella in the north west of the island which is well worthy of a full day's visit.

 menorca-mahon-harbour.JPG